EverQuest expansions: Omens of WarOmens of War was released as the eighth expansion on September 14, 2004, continuing the September–February release data cycle. The expansion focused on high-level content and introduced new folklore to the EverQuest universe.

 The expansion's final zone, Citadel of Anguish, gained particular notoriety among players who raided in the game as a result of the Overlord Mata Muram encounter.
 Widely considered the most difficult raid boss relative to its time in any MMO, the encounter had a unique mechanic which would target a random member of the entire raid and require a specific action take place within a few seconds of the emote or else the raid would be completely wiped out.
-While the mechanic is now commonplace today, during its time the boss was widely considered "impossible," to beat until Cestus Dei on the Veeshan server conquered it on March 23, 2005.

-Omens of War holds a 84% rating on GameRankings.
+While the mechanic is now commonplace today, during its time the boss was widely considered "impossible" to beat until Cestus Dei on the Veeshan server conquered it on March 23, 2005.Omens of War holds an 84% rating on GameRankings.

 Dragons of Norrath

-The ninth expansion, EverQuest: Dragons of Norrath, was released on February 15, 2005.
+The ninth expansion, Dragons of Norrath, was released on February 15, 2005.
 It includes mostly missions given out by an NPC that are completed by a group of players, in instanced zones.
 It includes a revamp of the Lavastorm zone where the missions are acquired, and an uninstanced zone called The Broodlands where the instanced zones can be accessed.
 The content revolves around dragons and related monsters.
 When completing the missions, players receive crystals that can be exchanged at merchants for items.

 This expansion also innovates on previous ones.
 For example, the instanced zones are also available in uninstanced versions, allowing people to explore them and gain experience by simply killing monsters without going into missions.
-It also has 4 major raid targets, and some smaller scale raids, including Vishimtar, a very powerful dragon.
+It also has 4 major raid targets, and some smaller scale raids, including a powerful dragon named Vishimtar.

-The content in Dragons of Norrath is suitable for characters of level 45 and up.

-Dragons of Norrath holds a 81% rating on GameRankings.
+The content in Dragons of Norrath is suitable for characters of level 45 and up.Dragons of Norrath holds an 81% rating on GameRankings.

 Depths of Darkhollow

-The tenth expansion, EverQuest: Depths of Darkhollow, was released on September 13, 2005.
+The tenth expansion, Depths of Darkhollow, was released on September 13, 2005.
 It features monster missions, spirit shrouds, evolving items, new missions, new creatures, new zones, new items and more.
 While certain aspects of this expansion can be enjoyed by characters of all levels, the new zones and missions are intended primarily for characters of level 45 and higher.